Pankaj-026/Pankaj-026/README.md

 ## About Me
 - 💼 Aspiring Software Engineer with a focus on full-Stack development
 - 🌱 Currently learning core JavaScript concepts
-- 🎓 Pursuing a BSc in IT and sharing my journey on [LinkedIn](https://www.linkedin.com/in/pankaj026/)
+- 🎓 Pursuing a BSc in IT
-- 🔄 Documenting my learning journey and projects on [GitHub](https://github.com/Pankaj-026/)
+- 🔄 Documenting my learning journey and projects on Github

 ## Tools and Languages
 ![HTML](https://img.shields.io/badge/HTML-FF4500?style=flat&logo=html5&logoColor=white)